KPMGE/go-users-clean-api/documentation/README.md

 go run ./src/main/main.go
 ```

+---

-### How to generate api docs.
+### How to generate api route docs.
-You can easily generate your api docs.
-First of all, you're supposed to run the following command:
+You can easily generate your api route docs.
+First of all, you're supposed to run the command below, make sure you've got
+npx on your machine.

 ```bash
 npx insomnia-documenter --config ./golang-api.json